-However, there are certain limitations of desktop apps, the very first being that they need to be downloaded and installed on every computer before use.
+But there are certain limitations of desktop apps, the very first being that they need to be downloaded and installed on every computer before use.
 Upgrades of this software must also be carried out periodically for every device on which they’re installed, which makes it quite a strenuous task.

 Mobile apps: Usually when we talk about applications, mobile apps like Pinterest, Uber and Google Maps come to mind.
 Mobile apps are user friendly and easy to download and install.
 Most importantly, we’ve all come to rely on a full suite of powerful little icons on our phone screen to get us through our day.

-There are quite a few ways to become an app developer.
-From degrees to bootcamps, you’ll be able to find an educational model that fits your lifestyle.
-So let’s explore the most popular ways to become an app developer.
+There are quite a few ways to become an App Developer. ￼From degrees to bootcamps, you’ll be able to find an educational model that fits your lifestyle.
+So let’s explore the most popular ways to become an App Developer.

 Associate degree: If you aren’t willing to spend four years at school or spend a ton of money, you can choose an associate degree.
 You’ll gain basic educational qualifications in just two years.
-An associate degree sets up the foundation for a bachelor’s degree.

-Bootcamps: Bootcamps are one of the most popular choices from aspiring app developers.
+Bootcamps: Bootcamps are one of the most popular choices from aspiring App Developers.
 They’re great for those who want to start their new career quickly.
 They’ll also allow you to learn at your own pace.